-Spot FX transactions are settled, as agreed between the parties, T+0, T+1 or T+2 from the date the FX Contract is registered at the Central Bank's SISBACEN.
+Spot FX transactions are settled T+2 from the date the FX Contract is registered at the Central Bank's SISBACEN.
 To avoid principal risk, settlement only occurs when it is a business day in both centers of the two currencies involved.